dankle/mocha-espresso/README.md

 # Mocha-espresso

-Mocha-espresso is a cli tool that allows you to execute mocha test suites in parallel.
+Mocha-espresso is a test runner that allows you to execute mocha test suites in parallel.
 The main purpose of this module is to increase execution speed of mocha test suites.

 ## How does it work?